NervanaSystems/ngraph/doc/sphinx/source/shared/index.rst

 subgraphs.

-Intel nGraph Library is designed to allow the framework considerable leverage in what optimizations can be done either for :abbr:`Ahead of Time (AoT)` compilation scenarios, or for :abbr:`Just in Time (JiT)` execution of training workloads.
+Intel nGraph Library is designed to allow the framework considerable leverage in what optimizations can be done.
-More details on these compilation scenarios is coming soon.